xelis-project/xelis-explorer/readme.md

 # Xelis Explorer

-Official explorer for Xelis Blockhain.
+Official Explorer for Xelis Blockhain.
 Realtime statistics with web sockets.
 List all blocks of the entire blockchain.